Skip to content

 Mobility Policy for Sri Lanka

-Transport Policy for Sri Lanka – A National Need
+Transport Policy – A National Need

-Unfortunately in Sri Lanka, there is no Transport (recognized as Mobility policy in wider terms)policy present.
+Unfortunately in Sri Lanka, there is no Transport (recognized as Mobility policy in wider terms) policy present.
 In fact, a Transport policy can be an integral component of a Mobility Policy, which defines how will the nation move in the future.

 It has been said a draft policy has been submitted to the cabinet in late 2019.
 However, the document with NTC in this regard doesn’t include the needy components of a policy, you may find the link at the end of this document.